Barbara Lee Smith

-Barbara Lee Smith (born 1 April 1938) is a mixed media artist, writer, educator, and curator.
+Barbara Lee Smith (born 1 April 1938) is an American mixed media artist, writer, educator, and curator.
 She creates large scale landscapes and abstract works using a three step process of painting, collage, and machine stitching.

 Early life

 Barbara Lee Smith was born in Camden, New Jersey and grew up in nearby Cape May.
-Her early interests included music, embroidery and the work of Jackson Pollock who she was first exposed to in a 1949 Life magazine article.
+Her early interests included music, embroidery and the ocean.
+She was first exposed to the work of Jackson Pollock in a 1949 Life magazine article.
+His free-wheeling approach impressed her 11-year old mind.

 Smith majored in home economics at Douglass College (then the women's college of Rutgers University).

-She married soon after graduating in 1959 and, as a young wife and mother, lived on Long Island, New York and then in Levittown, New York.
+She married soon after graduating in 1959 and, as a young wife and mother, lived in Levittown, New York on Long Island.
 In Levittown she had easy access to New York City where art exhibitions, most notably a Kandinsky show at the Guggenheim Museum, made an impact.
 During this period she taught herself machine embroidery.

-In the late 1960s, Smith moved to Chicago where she resided for three decades near the shore of Lake Michigan.
-She started teaching contemporary embroidery and design and returned to college in 1970, attending graduate school at Northern Illinois University where she received a MFA degree in mixed media in 1978.
+In the late 1960s, Smith moved to Chicago where she resided for three decades in suburbs to the west of Lake Michigan.
+She started teaching contemporary embroidery and design while picking up undergraduate courses in drawing, color and design.
+She attended graduate school at Northern Illinois University where she received a MFA degree in mixed media in 1979.

-In 2000, Smith and her second husband, Mel, relocated to the Pacific Northwest, where they live and work on Raft Island, west of Tacoma, Washington.
+In 2000, Smith and her second husband, Mel, relocated to the Pacific Northwest, where they lived and worked on Raft Island, west of Tacoma, Washington until 2017.
+They moved across the country to a loft building in the American Tobacco Historic District in downtown Durham, North Carolina.
+Her husband died in 2019.
+In 2020, she moved her studio into a larger apartment where she currently lives and works.

 Career

 Smith has worked as a self-employed studio artist since 1979.
 From her work in Chicago, which featured architectural elements, to her work in the Pacific Northwest, with its imagery of land, sea and sky, her work is ethereal and technically adept.
-In reviewing a 2009 exhibition of Smith's work, Carla Seaquist wrote:
+In reviewing a 2009 exhibition of Smith's work, the late Carla Seaquist wrote:

 In essence a seeker, Barbara's artistic purpose is to retrieve those lost things - meaning, mattering, beauty, wit, a sense of the sacred ...
 Barbara has been faithful to her inner landscapes.
 It's why her work resonates so deeply: she shows us profound things the modern world has forgotten but desperately needs.

-Since 1975, her work has been featured in over 25 solo exhibitions in the US, UK, New Zealand and Japan.
+Since 1975, her work has been featured in over 30 solo exhibitions in the US, UK, New Zealand and Japan.
 She's participated in dozens of invitational group exhibitions including the Bellevue Art Museum Fiber Biennial, Korea Quilt Festival and the Beijing Art Salon.
-In a review of a 1989 group exhibition on Long Island, The New York Times called Smith's work "off beat and personal."
+In a review of a 1989 group exhibition on Long Island, The New York Times called Smith's current work "off beat and personal."